SamPlacette/yoink/README.md

 Example:

-    require('yoink')({
+    require('yoinkit')({
       data: 'Hello World!',
       contentType: 'text/plain',
-      filename: 'yoink.txt'
+      filename: 'yoinkit.txt'
     })

 It is also possible to query the user-agent for support at runtime.

 Example:

-    require('yoink').canYoink() // returns a Boolean value indicating support
+    require('yoinkit').canYoinkit() // returns a Boolean value indicating support

 See `test/index.js` for a working example.

 ## How it do

-In most browsers, Yoink will create a hidden anchor element with a dynamic data URL and programmatically click it to force a download.
+In most browsers, Yoinkit will create a hidden anchor element with a dynamic data URL and programmatically click it to force a download.

-In Microsoft browsers, Yoink will use Microsoft's proprietary `msSaveBlob` API to initiate a download.
+In Microsoft browsers, Yoinkit will use Microsoft's proprietary `msSaveBlob` API to initiate a download.

-Yoink is a CommonJS module and may be embedded within a browser using tools like Browserify or Webpack.
+Yoinkit is a CommonJS module and may be embedded within a browser using tools like Browserify or Webpack.

 ## Restrictions

-Yoink does not work in IE versions 9 and below.
+Yoinkit does not work in IE versions 9 and below.

 In Safari, the `filename` parameter is ignored and the downloaded file will have a name of "Unknown" with no .extension.